carlescliment/calendar-bundle/README.md

 CalendarBundle
 ==================

 This is a bundle that handles events in the calendar.

-NOTE: The markup is not finished yet.
-You'll have many CSS issues with the base stylesheets provided in this bundle.
-Hope we'll have an improved version soon.
+It provides four different default views; agenda, by day, by week and by month.
+You can also use this bunbdle as a simple calendar API.

 ## Installation